Code-Institute-Submissions/neo-data-milestone-project/README.md

 #### Function: neo_data_table (argument 1, argument 2, argument 3)

-This function creates a table of NEOs with the ten closest approach distances and was obtained using the code found here [ref 3].
+This function creates a table of NEOs with the ten closest approach distances and was obtained using the code found here [reference x].
 The function is called using the crossfilter data as the first argument;  the chart variable name as its second argument and the size 'n' of the table as its third argument.
 It is the third argument which allows the table data to be changed upon button click between 'Top 10 closest approaches' and 'All approaches'.

 ### Features Left to Implement

 A very cool feature which I'm not sure if it exists would be a Solar System equivalent of Google Maps.
-Here the current position of the selected NEOs would be displayed at the current time or at a chosen time. .
+Here the current position of the selected NEOs would be displayed at the current time or at a chosen time.
+An additional feature could be a user selected end date which would allow the user to select a search period of less than 7 days, which is the maximum search period available from the API.
+Unfortunately, I have investigated whether the actual time of close approach of the NEO was available from the API but it is not and this would be a very useful addition.
+One final feature would be a timeout for the API request which would alert the user if there was an issue with the server that the request was sent to.

+### API Issues
+Over the course of the development of the project the NASA API has experienced server problems on three occasssions.
+On one of these occassions no repsonse from the server was obatined and this lasted the entirety of a weeekend.
+On the other two occassions the server was responding but would not return the full compliment of NEO object data and only returned a subset of this data.

 ## Technologies Used